 You should file Form IL-1040-X, Amended Individual Income Tax Return, if you need to change a previously filed Form IL-1040, Individual Income Tax Return, due to a change that affects items used to figure your Illinois net income or credits.

-Your change can occur from a state change or a federal change, i.e., \square an amendment of your federal income tax return, an adjustment made by the Internal Revenue Service (IRS), or
+Your change can occur from a state change or a federal change, i.e., $\Box$ an amendment of your federal income tax return, any other recomputation or redetermination.

+☐ an adjustment made by the Internal Revenue Service (IRS), or